 I have experience in restaurants, food media, recipe development, and instructing cooking classes.
 I recently developed a national product for the Texas company Nature’s Eats that can be purchased on Amazon, QVC, and at HEB.
 My most recent project for Nature’s Eats includes developing a new product with Run DMC legend, Darryl McDaniels.

-I recently created a YouTube Series called "The Self-Help Chef".
+I have a YouTube Series called "The Self-Help Chef".
 Me and my guests, both friends and experts in the health and wellness field, talk candidly and openly about everything health and wellness while cooking a plant-based dish.
 Some of the dishes we have cooked are Vegan Gnocchi with Creamy Vodka Sauce, Mini Vegan Hand Rolls, and Indian Curry with Homemade Curry Paste.

 My dad is a huge inspiration for me and my cooking, even though he is the biggest meat eater you will ever meet.
-Ironically, he is one of the biggest supporters of my plant-based career.
+Ironically, he is one of the biggest supporters of my plant-forward career.
 I also have an amazing mom, sister, and cat named Sugar (Suggie for short).
 During my free time, I love to exercise, grab drinks with friends, and watch RuPaul's Drag Race!